SEF-Group-25/Continuous-Integration/README.md

 # Build History Storage for CI Server (P7)

+Build history is available at: https://c5ce-130-229-154-234.ngrok-free.app/history.
+**Note that this url will change every time the program is run.**

 This feature implements **build history storage** for the CI server.
 It ensures that every processed build is logged, allowing users to track past builds, their statuses, and related metadata.

 ## Endpoints